Skip to the main content

 The Instructional Design Technology Department supports faculty in developing short, single-concept reusable learning content in multimedia, interactive, and gamification formats to create active-learning environments—for online, hybrid, and face-to-face courses.
 IDT also assists faculty by offering instructional-technology-related workshops and one-on-one coaching.

-Professional Teaching and Learning Centers
+Center for Teaching and Learning Excellence (CTLE)

-E-Learning – Faculty Load/e-Pack Policies
+Online Learning – Faculty Load/e-Pack Policies

 Policy Goals